ARYAN-SUJAY-Tech/AWSAI-IIITB_Coders/README.md

 ├── prompts.py
 ├── requirements.txt

-6) Security Considerations :
+Security Considerations

-a) Sensitive data is never hard-coded
+Sensitive information is never hard-coded

-b) API keys are stored securely using environment variables
+API keys are stored securely using environment variables

-c) User credentials are stored securely in the database
+User credentials are securely handled in the database

-7) Summary:
+Summary

-This project demonstrates how AI can be effectively used to simplify cloud troubleshooting by combining intelligent automation with an intuitive user experience and solve it
+This project demonstrates how AI can simplify cloud troubleshooting by combining automation, intelligent reasoning, and a clean user interface.
+It serves as a practical solution for developers dealing with AWS configuration challenges.